TCKAN:A Novel Integrated Network Model for Predicting Mortality Risk in Sepsis Patients: Methods

-In our study, the proposed network architecture comprises three primary components.
-Initially, temporal data are processed via the GRU-D (Gated Recurrent Unit with Decay) model, which generates hidden representations of these data.
-The second component utilizes an attention mechanism to analyze the patient's ICD diagnostic codes and CCS codes, capturing complex relationships and semantic information, thereby enriching diagnostic feature representations.
-The third component processes constant data through the Kolmogorov–Arnold Networks (KAN).
+The TCKAN model architecture includes three components: (1) Temporal data processed by GRU-D (Gated Recurrent Unit with Decay) to generate hidden representations; (2) ICD and CCS codes analyzed via an attention mechanism to capture relationships and enrich diagnostic features; (3) Constant data processed through Kolmogorov–Arnold Networks (KAN).
 This network efficiently leverages constant feature information to extract high-level features via a multi-layer neural network.
 Subsequently, the hidden features from these three components are concatenated to form an integrated feature vector.
 This vector is further processed through a final KAN network to predict the patient’s sepsis mortality risk.

 In our methodology, temporal data \(D\) is defined as

 where \(T\) denotes a 24-hour time interval, and \(N\) represents the number of features.
 To address missing values, we introduce a mask matrix \(I\) and time intervals \(\Delta\), facilitating effective management of these gaps.
 The mask \(I \in \mathbb{R}^{T \times N}\) indicates data presence, where a value of 0 shows absence, and 1 shows presence of data at a time step.
 The time interval \(\Delta_t^n \in \mathbb{R}\) measures the time elapsed since the last observed data point, calculated by: